Commences on the day of set up

 Software: the online software applications provided by the Supplier as part of the Services.

-Licence Fees: the Licence fees payable by the Client to the Supplier for the User Licences, as set out in your quote and invoice.
+Licence Fees: the Licence fees payable by the Client to the Supplier for the User Licences, as set out in your quote and/or invoice.

 User Licences: the user Licences purchased by the Client pursuant to clause 9.1 which entitle Authorised Users to access and use the Services and the Documentation in accordance with this agreement.